iann838/Pyot/docs/cores/configuration.md

 # Configuration

 Pyot requires many setups and configurations in order to work properly.
+Models cannot be imported until the related confs are evaluated (raises `Model ... is inactive`).

 These configurations generally stays all packed in a single file (generally called `conf.py` or `pyotconf.py`) or one file per model, they must be loaded **once and only once** at application startup.